 The hammer is controlled by a clutch that allows the piece to hit at about 30,000 bpm which moves the chuck in and out.
 The in and out motion helps to break up the material which means it’s good for breaking up masonry and concrete but isn’t intended to drive fasteners.
 They have two direction modes depending on which way the chuck is rotating.
 This is intended for light duty use with holes up to 3/8” diameter.

 The hammer drill has a simple chuck that can swap out between drill bits and fasteners.
-These are usually impact grade to be sure that they can withstand the impact of the disks onto the driver but regular ones will work for light duty jobs.
-The rotary hammer on the other hand has a completely different chuck system.
+These are usually impacted grade to be sure that they can withstand the impact of the disks onto the driver but regular ones will work for light duty jobs.
+The rotary hammer, on the other hand, has a completely different chuck system.
 A rotary hammer has a much more efficient SDS chuck with a slotted drive which prevents bit slippage.

 The SDS term was originally developed by Bosch to determine what sort of load the bits can handle.
 SDS max, for example, is meant for heavy duty masonry and are incompatible with other bits because they have an 18mm diameter, these bits have 4 times the cross section shanks of regular bits.
 SDS/SDS+ have 10mm diameters and are interchangeable.